 How much does the Annapurna trek cost?

-Trekking in Nepal among the lush forest of flora and fauna might look like it’s intensively costly.
+Trekking in Nepal among the lush flora and fauna forest might be intensively costly.
 But Peregrine treks and tours offer the cost per person to march on Annapurna base camp at just USD 1250.
 However, the price is less if you trek in a group.
 Likewise, the exact pricing depends upon the comfort you prefer.
 It depends on the hotel bedroom to transportation preferences.
 Besides, the charges do not include your expenses such as drinking water, hot water tub, and internet during trekking and two-time meals while at Pokhara and Kathmandu valley.

 In Nepal, Peregrine treks and tours arrange trekking around Everest, Annapurna, Langtang, and off-beaten trails.
 The trekking routes are full of endangered species of flora and fauna, plus a massive distinction in topography.
 The snow-capped Rocky Mountains wait for your arrival all over the northern trekking trail of Nepal.
-Most of the trekking regions are underdeveloped due to the beggarly economy as it gives the taste of the hardship of life.
-It also makes you aware of the local lives of the people living across the nation.
-Hence, it is essential to understand the realism during trekking and expedition in Nepal before taking part in any trekking activities.
+Most trekking regions are underdeveloped due to the beggarly economy as it gives the taste of the hardship of life.
+It also makes you aware of people’s local lives across the nation.
+Hence, it is essential to understand the realism during trekking and expedition in Nepal before participating in any trekking activities.